ypark9/yopa.page/content/blog/2026-09-21-is-graph-rag-worth-eight-times-the-cost.en.md

 Related: [choosing a vector store on AWS](/blog/2025-05-25-aws-vector-databases-rag-applications-complete-architectural-decision-guide.html), where graph-aware retrieval gets one row in the decision table and this article is the depth behind it.

 Verified on 2026-09-21.
 All figures come from the published benchmark table in the source post and were not re-measured.
+The cost estimate was added on 2026-09-23; AWS rates there are directional and the ingestion token volume is extrapolated rather than measured.